Statistical fluctuation analysis for measurement-device-independent quantum key distribution: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Hoi-Kwong Lo for enlightening discussions and Hua-Lei Yin for his help in the preparation of Figure \ref{Fig:Path:MIdiag}.
-The authors gratefully acknowledge the financial support from the National Basic Research Program of China Grant 2011CBA00300, 2011CBA00301 the National Natural Science Foundation of China Grant 61073174, 61033001, 61061130540, the 1000 Youth Fellowship program in China, the European Community's Seventh Framework Programme under Grant Agreement 277110, the UK Engineering and Physical Science Research Council [grant number EP/J005762/1], and the Hong Kong RGC grant No.~700709P.
+The authors would like to thank H.~-K.~Lo, T.~F.~da Silva and H.~-L.~Yin for enlightening discussions and for his help in the preparation of Figure \ref{Fig:Path:MIdiag}.
+The authors gratefully acknowledge the financial support from National Basic Research Program of China Grants No.~2011CBA00300 and No.~2011CBA00301, National Natural Science Foundation of China Grants No.~61073174, No.~61033001, and No.~61061130540, the 1000 Youth Fellowship program in China, the European Community's Seventh Framework Programme under Grant Agreement 277110, the UK Engineering and Physical Science Research Council (Grant No.~EP/J005762/1), and Hong Kong RGC Grant No.~700709P.